2009 Portuguese legislative election

 The 2009 Portuguese legislative election was held on 27 September, to renew all 230 members of the Assembly of the Republic.
-In these elections there were approximately 9.5 million Portuguese at home and abroad called to determine the 230 seats in the Assembleia da República and 18th constitutional government in Portugal after 1976.

-The election took place during the regular end of the previous four-year legislative period.
-From 2005 to 2009, the Socialist Party (PS), led by José Sócrates, governed with an absolute majority.
-The opinion polls at the beginning of the official election campaign on 12 September 2009, showed a too close to call race between the Socialists and the conservative Social Democrats, but just days before the election the Socialists increased their lead over the Social Democrats.
+The election took place during the regular term of the previous four-year legislative period, following four years under a majority government of the Socialist Party (PS).
 A total of 13 parties and two coalitions competed in this election.
-Focus of the campaign was the impact of the 2008 financial crisis and the construction of new infrastructure projects, including the high-speed rail link Lisbon-Madrid and Lisbon-Porto-Vigo, and the new Lisbon airport.

-The Socialist Party, led by incumbent Prime Minister José Sócrates, won the largest number of seats, but didn't repeat the overall majority they gained in 2005.
-The Socialists came in first, despite losing 9 percent of the vote and 24 seats, with a clear lead over the conservative Social Democrats, with big gains for the People's Party and for the Left Bloc.
+For the first, and so far only, time in legislative elections in Portugal, one of the candidates from the two main parties for the position of prime minister was a woman.
+The Socialist Party, led by then-prime minister José Sócrates, won the largest number of votes and seats, but failed to repeat the overall majority it obtained in 2005.
+Despite polling first at 36.6%, the Socialists lost 8 percent of the vote and 24 seats, but still maintained a clear advantage over the conservative Social Democrats, which remained stable at 29%, while the CDS – People's Party and the Left Bloc made strong gains.

-Neither of the two major parties won an absolute majority in the Assembly of the Republic, so, the future prime minister had to form a coalition, or at least rely on other parties to govern.
-In that case, José Sócrates was in a better position than Manuela Ferreira Leite, since the Portuguese left won by 54.23 percent of the vote and 128 seats, against 39.54 percent and 102 deputies to the right.
+Neither of the two major parties won an absolute majority in the Assembly of the Republic, so, the next prime minister had to form a coalition or rely on other parties to govern.
+In this case, José Sócrates was in a better position than Manuela Ferreira Leite, since the Portuguese left won with 54.23 percent of the votes and 128 seats, compared to 39.54 percent and 102 deputies for the right.

 On 12 October, José Sócrates was invited by President Aníbal Cavaco Silva to form government.
 The new cabinet was announced on 22 October and sworn in on 26 October.
 Voter turnout was one of the lowest in Portuguese election history, as 59.7 percent of the electorate cast a ballot.